 Riding in the city one need not be totally self-sufficient.
 (Though it’s better if you are.)
 Usually within walking distance is a means of getting your bike repaired or taking transit/ taxi back home.
 In the city, you can find many places to eat with a quick search on your phone.

 Getting out of the city on a Forest Park ride, one needs to pack for the occasion and have a plan.
 Few forest rides have anything more than a parking lot and outhouse.
-So bring plenty of water, snacks, rain jacket, bike tool kit, pump and spare tube.
+So bring plenty of water, snacks, a rain jacket, a bike tool kit, a pump and a spare tube.